Nashville Waffle House shooting: Shooting

 Reinking was partially naked when the shooting occurred, wearing only a green jacket.
 After sitting in a pickup truck in the parking lot for approximately four minutes, he came out holding an AR-15-style rifle and fatally shot two people outside the Waffle House.
 He went inside the restaurant and continued to fire, killing a third person and fatally injuring a fourth, who died at the Vanderbilt University Medical Center, with four others treated for related injuries.
 One customer, 29-year-old James Shaw Jr., who suffered a bullet graze wound to his elbow, hid near the restaurant's bathrooms.
 When Shaw saw Reinking point the rifle down, either to reload or fix a jam, he lunged at the gunman and wrestled the weapon away from him before tossing it over the counter, sustaining second-degree burns from grabbing the hot rifle barrel.
 After the two briefly scuffled, Reinking fled on foot, totally nude after having abandoned his jacket.

+Four people were killed in the attack: Joe Perez Jr., 20, Taurean Sanderlin, 29, Akilah Dasilva, 23, and DeEbony Groves, 21.

 Reinking committed the attack after becoming convinced that the people inside the Waffle House restaurant were Central Intelligence Agency agents.
 He discharged his rifle a total of 30 times during the attack, consisting of 15 shots outside and 15 shots inside; and his jacket contained 60 rounds of live ammunition that had not been used.